configcat/docs/website/docs/advanced/config-v2.md

 ### Percentage options within targeting rules

-You can add percentage options to your targeting rules.
+You can add Percentage Options to your targeting rules.
 This is useful if you want to create more complex targeting rules, such as "turn on the feature for 20% of the users who are on iOS, and off for 80%".

 ![Percentage options within targeting rules](/assets/config-v2/percentage-options-within-targeting-rules.jpg)

 ### Custom percentage attributes

-With custom percentage attributes, you can create percentage options based on custom attributes.
-This way you can create percentage options based on any of your user attributes.
+With custom percentage attributes, you can create Percentage Options based on custom attributes.
+This way you can create Percentage Options based on any of your user attributes.
 For example, you can create a percentage option that is based on the user's company or organization.
 So you can serve a value for 20% of the users from company A and serve another value for 80% of the users from company B.

 ![Custom percentage attributes](/assets/config-v2/custom-percentage-attributes.jpg)